There is no denying it. Social media has taken over our lives in the last decade.

 And you can see its influence all over.
 Just take a look around you.

 I bet that if you are in a room of people, a good percentage of them will be fiddling with their phones.
-Most of them that are doing so are probably busy checking out their Facebook feed, reading a few tweets, watching a video on Instagram or seeing the latest post from an Instamodel.
+Most of them who are doing so are probably busy checking out their Facebook feed, reading a few tweets, watching a video on Instagram, or seeing the latest post from an Instamodel.

 The is no getting away from it.
-Social media is going nowhere and if you aren’t going to use it as a personal trainer, well, then you are going to be left behind.
+Social media is going nowhere, and you will be left behind if you don’t use it as a personal trainer.

-This is going to be a pretty broad look at three social media platforms that I think should not be ignored – Facebook, Instagram and Twitter.
-I also have a seperate article that looks at Youtube, which you can read here.
+This will be a pretty broad look at three social media platforms that I think should not be ignored – Facebook, Instagram, and Twitter.
+I also have a separate article on YouTube, which you can read here.